So far so good

 #Momentum – The first five Days

-I’m quite happy with the pages.
-They will require a couple of rewrites obviously, the dialogue is too on the nose, I’m still “finding” the story and I’m probably missing many occasions to develop the theme but getting this first version of the story written is more important than unachievable perfection.
-First drafts always suck but that’s what rewriting is for.
-So fingers crossed that I can keep the streak going.
+I’m quite happy with the pages so far.
+They’ll definitely require a few rewrites—the dialogue is a bit too on the nose, I’m still “finding” the story, and I’m probably missing opportunities to develop the theme.
+But getting this first version of the story written is more important than aiming for unachievable perfection.
+First drafts always suck, but that’s what rewriting is for.
+Fingers crossed I can keep the streak going.
 The plan is still to have a decent draft by the end of the year.

-1. I’m on day 4, probably too early to call it a streak but this is my blog so…
+1. I’m on day 4—probably too early to call it a streak, but hey, this is my blog, so…

 #Momentum – Here we go again…again